How To Keep Your Privacy on Android

 You might also want to go into your social media apps and disable the location services option that marks your posts with a location.
 For the truly privacy conscious, social media apps are far from private choices, and you might want to consider eliminating them from your phone altogether… Finally, App Stores on most major brands of phone track your purchases and downloads.
 If this bothers you, then try using alternative app stores like F-Droid, though remember there’s always a risk of downloading viruses or malware with third-party app stores.

-The above tips won’t ensure complete privacy, but by being more careful with your choices you can retain a little a few of your secrets.
+The above tips won’t ensure complete privacy or mobile security, but by being more careful with your choices you can retain a little a few of your secrets.
 Having a mobile phone does mean giving up some of your privacy rights, however, that shouldn’t mean that you can’t keep some things to yourself!